 Around that point the contractions were so intense anything seemed to set them off.
 Checking with the Doppler for a heartbeat from the baby would start one, my husband shifting in the pool behind me would trigger another one.
 If I moved from the pool to another position I would get one right after another.
 All my labor was right in the front of my body and nothing but being in the pool learning back on my husband seemed to help.
 I couldn’t have anyone touch me and I’m pretty sure I may have yelled at my husband and Esther when they tried.

 Esther helped so much with keeping me calm even though the contractions were so intense.
 She and Annabelle helped me to remember to get into a calm state so I could relax between the contractions.
 After my check and finding out I wasn’t dilated enough, I sat in the pool against my husband.
 I would fall asleep between contractions and wake up again as the pain ramped up over and over.
 It felt like hours and hours and I began to think I couldn’t do it.
-Esther looked me in the eye while I was saying “it hurts, it hurts” through a contraction and reminded me to think positive.
+Esther looked me in the eye while I was saying “it hurts, it hurts” through a contraction and reminded me to speak affirming words.
 My husband kept whispering in my ear, “you are strong, you can do this.”
 I listened.
 I couldn’t do anything else.

 I had finally moved onto the bed and it was just so uncomfortable I was saying I couldn’t do it.
 That is about the time we know a baby is close to coming.
 Sure enough, all of a sudden I felt like I needed to push.
 I have never felt such an overwhelmingly powerful urge in my life.
 I could not have stopped it if I tried.
 I tried pushing on the bed leaning on the ball but I felt I couldn’t get enough leverage so I moved to the birthing stool.
 I loved using the birthing stool!
 It took me a couple pushes to really engage with what my body was doing.
 I’m such a vocal person so I’d been moaning through my contractions for hours.
 These pushes I literally roared my way through.
 I’m sure the neighbors wondered what was going on in there!